Getting started

 You can read more on defining models in Models

-from tortoise import Tortoise
+from tortoise import Tortoise, run_async

-async def init():
+async def main():

 # also specify the app name of "models"

-# which contain models from "app.models"
+# which contain models from "app.models

 await Tortoise.init(